-If this sounds familiar, you may have a TMJ disorder.
+If this sounds familiar, you may have a temporomandibular joint disorder.
 An experienced restorative dentist in Hoffman Estates, Dr. Dhara Patel can work with you on an individual basis to evaluate the condition of your teeth, gums, and jaw joints before recommending any necessary treatment to restore dental health.

 The temporomandibular joint connects the jawbone to the skull, and pain can arise in the jaw joint and the muscles that control the jaw when there is damage, malocclusion, or stress within the joint.
 The common symptoms of a bite disorder can damage the teeth and make it difficult to bite, chew and even speak comfortably.
 But what common symptoms accompany bite disorders, and how can they be treated effectively?

 There are multiple common causes of TMJ disorders which can include:

 - Trauma to the jaw

 Patients with these conditions are more prone to developing TMJ disorders because they cause an imbalance and can put the jaw joint under pressure.
 This muscle tension and joint dysfunction can be painful and may result in more complex patient problems.

 - Back pain